Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 where `k` is any integer.

-Therefore, two classical values separated by `2π` can produce the same measured circuit response.
+Therefore, two classical values separated by `2π` can produce the same Pauli-Z measurement result.

 For small, carefully scaled values, this may not be a problem: